Understanding Your Medication Results

 Sharing with Your Doctor

-The report is designed to be shared with your healthcare provider.
+Your results are designed to be shared with your healthcare provider.
 When discussing your results:

 • Focus on any actionable findings and the specific medications listed.